aThorp96/apphack/README.md

 * From command line
     1. Install gradle (if not previously installed)
     2. Clone repository
-    3. From the project's root directory, run `gradele -q run`.
+    3. From the project's root directory, run `gradle -q run`.

 To play:
 1. Navigate with WASD.